One Time Through is a unique blend of both positive parenting reflections and learning experiences for kids.

 My Parenting Philosophy

-I have learned so much along this parenting journey so far and really enjoy sharing reflections on new positive parenting strategies and approaches that I have discovered.
+I have learned so much along this parenting journey so far, and I really enjoy sharing reflections on new positive parenting strategies and approaches that I have discovered.

 I’m an avid reader (I always do my research!) and an active learner (translation: I take lots of parenting workshops and talk with a lot of other parents!), and I have discovered that positive parenting strategies are a good fit for my family.